simone-rosso/E-commerce-MERN/README.md

 Payments handled by Braintree (PayPal).

-Deployment the full functioning E-commerce app to Digital Ocean clous server for production.
+Deployment the full functioning E-commerce app to Digital Ocean clouds server for production.